 A minimum amount of the total learning hours must be provided off the job.
 This will enable the Higher Apprentice to develop the technical skills of the job and to develop their knowledge of theoretical concepts across a range of contexts and the wider market.
 This type of learning will be delivered away from the immediate pressures of the job.
 It may be delivered in the workplace, or away from the workplace in a college or training provider premises.

-The minimum off-the-job learning hours is 400 hours off-the-job or 200 per year.
+The minimum off-the-job learning hours is 414 hours.

 This has been calculated as follows: